Taking night handheld photographs is a bit tricky and may require you some skills to do it. Here are a few tips I want to share with you.

 With my 105mm lens, I was barely able to capture at 1/100s.

-But when you have one of those lenses, those don’t tend to have a very wide aperture; therefore, less light will get through the lens.
+But when you have one of those lenses, it doesn’t tend to have a very wide aperture; therefore, less light will get through the lens.

 As a comparison and for better understanding, let’s take two lenses, same focal length (doesn’t matter) — both are prime lenses.
 One of them, without image stabilization, has an aperture of f/1.8, which is pretty wide and can capture much light in a short time.
 But a similar one with image stabilization may have an aperture of f/4.